-When you think of Bangkok neighborhoods that have a unique personality and vibrant energy “all their own” Thonglor should be at the top of your list.
+When you think of Bangkok neighborhoods that have a unique personality and vibrant energy “all of their own” Thonglor should be at the top of your list.
 Irreverent and eclectic, it’s one of the trendiest areas of the city and its popularity has grown exponentially over the past few years with no end in sight.
 A respite from the congestion and relative anonymity of high rise living in other parts of the city, Thonglor differentiates itself with a laid back and somewhat bohemian vibe that equally appeals to coffee house “hipsters” and young families, as well as executives and visionary local entrepreneurs with a ‘work hard, play hard” mentality.

 This is a friendly and laid back community with plenty independent boutiques retailers.
 There is ample access to grocery stores such as Villa Market, Foodland and Tops Supermarket, a plethora of international schools, world class hospitals as well as “indie” art galleries and cultural events.
 Cosmetic health and beauty care options are easily accessed as well as holistic health services such as spas, massage, and neighborhood health clubs with classes in boxing, yoga and weight training.